Compliance

 If required documents are omitted, the IRS may delay processing, request more information, or reject the application outright.
 This is especially common when entity filings involve more complex structures or when signatures and authorization forms are incomplete.

 Careful review before submission can reduce the chance of delays and help the IRS process the request more efficiently.
-For a step-by-step walkthrough of how to apply, see how to apply for Form 8802 step by step.
+For a step-by-step walkthrough, see how to apply for Form 8802 step by step.

 Summary